1,000+ Opportunities

 Dakota Corps Scholarship - Status/Verification Form Use this form to initiate the employment verification and student enrollment status.

-Based on current listing details, eligibility includes: South Dakota residents entering college in the coming year, pursuing degrees in critical-need fields.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: South Dakota residents entering college in the coming year, pursuing degrees in critical-need fields.
+Confirm the full requirements in the official notice before applying.